 Through this program, HRSP expects Scholars to discover exciting and meaningful ways to better understand a specific topic in the humanities, and also the reasons why the lessons found in the works of the humanities are crucial to our understanding of the world and our place within it.

-This program will coincide with Summer Session I. Funding will cover on-campus, dormitory housing for Summer Session I and a stipend for incidentals; participants are required to remain in New York for the duration of the fellowship.
+This program will coincide with Summer Session I. On-campus housing and a stipend are provided.

 SUMMER RESEARCH PROJECT